mikke89/RmlUiDoc/pages/cpp_manual/fonts.md

 TrueType and OpenType fonts can be loaded into RmlUi by the application.
 RmlUi has no default font, so at least one font must be loaded before text can be rendered.

-To load a font, call one of the `LoadFontFace()` functions in `Rml::Core`.
+To load a font, call one of the `Rml::LoadFontFace()` functions.
 The simplest of these takes a file name and an optional fallback parameter:

 ```cpp
 // Adds a new font face to the font engine.
 The face's family, style and weight will be determined from the face itself.